Mistakes on offense cost Chiefs 3rd straight Super Bowl trip

 Making the about-face all the more shocking was that it was the Chiefs’ offense that let them down.

-Patrick Mahomes was 18 of 21 for 220 yards and three touchdowns without an interception in the first half, finding Tyreek Hill and Travis Kelce for big gains almost at will.
+Mahomes was 18 of 21 for 220 yards and three scores in the first half, finding Tyreek Hill and Travis Kelce for big gains almost at will.
 His quarterback rating was nearly perfect, as was the Kansas City offense, and coach Andy Reid’s team built a 21-10 lead and was 30 minutes away from a third straight trip to the Super Bowl.

 The only flub came when the Chiefs had the ball first-and-goal at the Bengals 5 with — you guessed it — 13 seconds left, the exact same amount of time it took them to drive 44 yards for the field goal to force overtime against Buffalo.